helidon-io/helidon-labs/apps/data/se-declarative/README.md

 Helidon Data SE Declarative Example
 ----

-This example demonstrates a Java SE declarative application that utilizes Helidon Data, WebServer, and a MySQL database.
+This example demonstrates a Java SE declarative application that utilizes Helidon Data, EclipseLink, WebServer, UCP DataSource and Oracle database.

 There are 3 repository interfaces in the example: